Tannahsheen/autospider/README.md

 # autospider

-autospider, A Bash script to find and loot open SMB shares using crackmapexec and MANSPIDER. this is just a script to automate finding smb shares and spidering a little quicker.
+A Bash script to find and loot open SMB shares using crackmapexec and MANSPIDER. this is just a script to automate finding smb shares and spidering a little quicker.